smc1047/Clinical_Physiology/README.md

 ## Longer term steps to the project

 - Generate original graphics of simulation results using either Hummod or JSim models (or other Physiome based models)

+## Testing

+- A test to see whether or not Overleaf can pull updated versions from GitHub and put them into Dropbox.
+If this text is present in the Dropbox version then the workflow works....